-9.2 Concrete Poles

-This section covers the design and analysis of concrete pole structures for single and bundled conductor transmission lines.
+Attachment 1: Applicable Standard Framing and Assembly Drawings 9.2 Concrete Poles This section covers the design and analysis of concrete pole structures for single and bundled conductor transmission lines.
 It covers single pole, two pole, and three pole structures with direct-embedded foundations, socket-type foundations and base-plated foundations all for use on tangent, running angle or dead-end structures.
-All standard structure framings applicable to this work are delineated in Attachment 1.

-9.2.1 Spun Pre-stressed Concrete Pole Purchase Specification

-Details of structure design that shall be included in the purchase specification include:

-ASCE and PCI Design Guide Requirements

-Material Specifications Pole Deflection Limitations

-Fabrication Requirements

-Testing Requirements.

-Seller shall select a concrete pole vendor from the list of concrete pole vendors set forth in the Approved Vendor List (Attachment 5) and direct the concrete pole vendor to provide items in conformance with their applicable standard Entergy specifications.

-9.2.2 General Design Requirements

-All concrete pole and related designs shall be in accordance with the provisions of the latest NESC, the PCI and ASCE Guide Specifications, and the requirements stated in this document.
+All standard structure framings applicable to this work are delineated in Attachment 1 .
+(Formatted: Font: Not Bold, No underline 9.2.1 Spun Pre-stressed Concrete Pole Purchase Specification Details of structure design that shall be included in the purchase specification include: ASCE and PCI Design Guide Requirements Material Specifications Pole Deflection Limitations Fabrication Requirements Testing Requirements.
+Seller shall select a concrete pole vendor from the list of concrete pole vendors set forth in the Approved Vendor List (Attachment 5Attachment 5) and direct the concrete pole vendor to provide items in conformance with their applicable standard Entergy specifications.
+(Formatted: No underline 9.2.2 General Design Requirements 9.2.2.1 General All concrete pole and related designs shall be in accordance with the provisions of the latest NESC, the PCI and ASCE Guide Specifications, and the requirements stated in this document.
 All concrete pole construction shall be at least Grade B, as defined in Section 24 of the NESC Code.

-9.2.2.2 Foundation Rotation

-In addition to the applied loadings, all self-supporting structures shall be designed with a 3 degree foundation rotation.
-The point of rotation shall be assumed to be at the ground line.
+9.2.2.2 2 Foundation Rotation In addition to the applied loadings, all self-supporting structures shall be designed with a 3 degree foundation rotation.
+The point of rotation shall be assumed to be at the ground line line.

+The following pole deflection limitations assume 0 degree foundation rotation and shall be adhered to in the design of all concrete poles.
+The percentage listed is the percent of the pole height above ground.